 At the highest level, what happens is that the hero is leading their normal life in the ordinary world when something changes and, as a result, they must enter a magical world of change and challenge in which they grow and transform before returning to the ordinary world as their new and improved selves.

-The list of stories that follow broadly this journey are nearly endless, but some “heros” throughout history who follow this journey include Odysseus, Gilgamesh, Beowolf, King Arthur, Frodo Baggins, Harry Potter and (famously) Luke Skywalker.
+The list of stories that follow broadly this journey are nearly endless, but some “heroes” throughout history who follow this journey include Odysseus, Gilgamesh, Beowolf, King Arthur, Frodo Baggins, Harry Potter and (famously) Luke Skywalker.
 The lives of many important religious individuals also mirror the hero’s journey, including the Buddha and Moses.

 A high level summary of the sections and stages follows.
 It might be worth reflecting on a story you know well while reading through them to see if it fits.
 You might be surprised about how many ultimately do.